-Section Description Wi-Fi Quality Next, the information is presented as a table, based on the channel(s) on which the network is being broadcasted at the location.
-Finally, the positions of all the detected access points for each location are also shown over the map or blueprint, together with a table displaying their characteristics.
-A Wi-Fi quality assessment allows the user to visualize actual wireless infrastructure status, providing an overview of the network status based on quality parameters.
+Section Description Wi-Fi Quality A Wi-Fi quality assessment allows the user to visualize actual wireless infrastructure status, providing an overview of the network status based on quality parameters.
 This section includes a chart for each one of the quality parameters: You can configure as many Wi-Fi quality profiles as you want to include in the report by clicking on the gear icon next to the desired section.
 The two profiles that include the following controls are used by default: RSSI Coverage Simultaneous RSSI Coverage Channel Overlapping Co-Channel Interference Latency Bandwidth Packet Loss AccessPoint Roaming Passive Survey This section includes the following plots resulting from processing the collected data without interacting with the wireless medium: RSSI Access Point Coverage Channel Coverage Data Rate Cell Density Number of Access Points Retry Rate Channel Overlapping Signal-to-Noise Ratio (SNR) Detailed Grid You can configure plot parameters such as colors and ranges by clicking on the gear icon next to each section.

-Section Description Active Survey During a capture on active mode, apart from obtaining the wireless medium measurements without interaction with the wireless medium, (Passive Mode), active measurements are perform by connecting to the surveyed wireless network.
-Data packets are sent and received to obtain actual latency, bandwidth, packet loss rate, and roaming measurements.
-This section includes the following plots resulting from processing the collected measurement values while actively interacting with the wireless medium: Bandwidth Latency Packet Loss Access Point Roaming You can configure graphic parameters such as colors and ranges by clicking on the gear icon ( (C) ).
+Active Survey During a capture on active mode, apart from obtaining the wireless medium measurements without interaction with the wireless medium, (Passive Mode), active measurements are perform by connecting to the surveyed wireless network.

+Castion Description Section Description Data packets are sent and received to obtain actual latency, bandwidth, packet loss rate, and roaming measurements.
+This section includes the following plots resulting from processing the collected measurement values while actively interacting with the wireless medium: Bandwidth Latency Packet Loss Access Point Roaming You can configure graphic parameters such as colors and ranges by clicking on the gear icon (20).
 6.2.2 KMZ